 She has developed and taught personal safety courses for LAPD's Community Police Academy, corporations, LA's Skid Row, women’s shelters, colleges/universities, public school districts and the general public for 20 years.

 She holds a 2nd dan black belt in Cha Yon Ryu martial arts, and over the past 30 years has studied various martial arts including traditional Asian arts, Krav Maga and boxing.
-She currently trains and competes in judo.
+She currently trains in judo.

 Beverly is a volunteer escort at a healthcare clinic where she observes and physically manages the principles of conflict on the front lines where politics and religion collide.

 She holds a BA in Sociology from the University of Texas at Austin and an MBA with a focus in digital media management.

 Law of Self-Defense, Level One (for educational purposes only, I am not a lawyer)

 CERT: Community Emergency Response Team (via LAFD)